Life Passages With St Paul’s

 The desire to marry is a sign that each partner has been touched by another in an extra special way.
 They have opened their hearts to one another and finally found the courage in their love to want to offer and to receive total commitment for life.
 There is a risk here for they are offering their whole life to another human being in complete trust.
 But love, the kind of authentic love which reflects the love of God does just that; it is willing to give everything, even life itself for the beloved.

 You and your partner have chosen to take a new, lifelong journey together.
 We feel excited and privileged that you are considering sharing this next stage with the living God, through our church community.
+It is expected that you will have attended church for a minimum of six months before your wedding takes place.
 Contact us for more information.

 At St. Paul’s we want to help care for those who have suffered a loss.
 We provide funeral services at the church or at an alternative location such as at a chapel at a funeral home.
 A funeral service marks the passing of those who have died, to give thanks for their lives and to comfort those who mourn.
 Please contact us.

 Use this form below to contact the office